naykel76/nbw_site/resources/views/pages/gotime/guides/quick-start.md

   handling.

 - [ ] Add any additional properties and validation rules as needed.

-- [ ] Set default property values for new instances in the `createNewModel` method.

 ## Form Component
 - [ ] Run `gtlc:form-class` to generate the class with the necessary traits,